 After spending many winters in Edinburgh, we are sharing our favorite ways to celebrate Christmas in Edinburgh Scotland.
-There are loads things to do in Edinburgh during December, which include browsing traditional Christmas markets, ice skating, Christmas shopping, enjoying the holiday lights, riding the Star Flyer, and attending concerts.
+There are loads of things to do in Edinburgh during December, which include browsing traditional Christmas markets, ice skating, Christmas shopping, enjoying the holiday lights, riding the Star Flyer, and attending concerts.
 We cover all things associated with Christmas in Edinburgh from amusement rides to church services, and everything in between.

 Whether you are a visitor or a local, we give you advice to help you find the best shopping hotspots, Edinburgh Christmas markets, festive afternoon teas, Edinburgh Christmas events, Christmas meals, light displays, and Christmas decorations in Edinburgh.
 We also share a brief history of Christmas in Scotland and some of the common holiday traditions.
 So let’s delve into our guide to things to do in Edinburgh during Christmas!

 15 Ways to Celebrate Christmas in Edinburgh Scotland